trannhukhoinguyen/astroplate-patriarchalzen.quest/src/data/masters/Dazhu_Huihai.md

 ### Biography

-Dazhu Huihai (Chinese: 大珠慧海) (fl.
-788) was a Chan Master in the Hongzhou School, and was a disciple of Mazu Daoyi.
+Dazhu Huihai (Chinese: 大珠慧海) was a Chan Master in the Hongzhou School, and was a disciple of Mazu Daoyi.

 The Dunwu rudao yaomen lun (Treatise on the Essential Doctrine of Suddenly Entering into Enlightenment) is attributed to him.
 His name, Dazhu, means "Great Pearl."[1]